Cost of Production and Break Even Price Analysis (2019/20)

 Caution is required in interpreting these figures, as no two businesses are the same and the sample size is relatively small for comparison purposes.
 However, the figures do show what is achieved by some clients, plus the extent of their comparative advantage in a competitive market place, both locally and globally.

-The phenomenon of costs rising to meet income with wool occurs as a result of management becoming complacent about costs when incomes are better, or spending money on inputs like feed supplements of dubious benefit, to chase even higher returns.
+The phenomenon of costs rising to meet income with wool occurs as a result of management becoming complacent about costs when incomes are better, or spending money on supplementary feeding during pasture shortages, rather than selling stock.

 The top 20% of producers continue to have both lower variable and fixed unit costs than the bottom 20%, due to higher productivity and better matching of variable costs to expected output.